Astros in the Sky

 Notes:

-• As a 25-year-old rookie on 5/5/62 , threw a nine-strikeout, four-walk no-hitter for the Los Angeles Angels against the Baltimore Orioles, the first no-hitter on the West Coast in MLB history.
+• Tossed a no-hitter for the Los Angeles Angels against Baltimore, the first no-hitter on the West Coast in MLB history, 5/5/62.

-• Married, and divorced, Playboy centerfold Jo Collins, then paper heiress Jane Weyerhauser.
+• Married and divorced Playboy Playmate of the Year Jo Collins then married paper heiress Jane Weyerhauser.

 (c) Houston Astros